anamarisamacedo/FEUP-DJCO-PP/README.md

 ### Secret Challenges

-There are some secret challenges that are not needed to win the game, but that the player can
+There are some extra and secret challenges that are not needed to win the game, but that can

 * Pass the Final Exam with a Grade of 20/20:
 * Convince a Professor to Raise Your Final Exam Grade:
-* Kill a Zombie: There is a way to kill the zombies,
+* Kill a Zombie: There is a way to kill the zombies, wich
 * Discover How to Pass the Exam with 0 Effort
 * Convince a Professor to Let You Retake the Exam